 The day is planned with tight examiner breaks, which cannot be reduced further.
 Candidate breaks allow for more sessions across the day.

-Unfortunately, we are not in a position to reduce the cost as it is currently cost neutral.
+Unfortunately, we're not in a position to reduce the cost as it is currently cost-neutral.

 We are currently considering increasing the number of sittings for the written papers.

 The feedback provided is in line with the Academy of Medical Colleges guidance.
 It is designed to help identify areas of weaknesses throughout the exam as a whole, and is not station specific.